 ARTICLE IV: OFFICERS

-The officers are President and Co-President, Vice President, Recording Secretary, Corresponding Secretary, Treasurer, Assistant Treasurer and immediate Past-President(s).
+The officers are President and Co-President, 1st Vice President, 2nd Vice President, Recording Secretary, Corresponding Secretary, Treasurer, Assistant Treasurer and immediate Past-President(s).

-The President(s), Vice President, Recording Secretary, Corresponding Secretary, Treasurer, Assistant Treasurer, and Immediate Past President(s) comprise the Executive Board.
+The President(s), Vice Presidents, Recording Secretary, Corresponding Secretary, Treasurer, Assistant Treasurer, and Immediate Past President(s) comprise the Executive Board.

 All officers must be residents of either Rowayton or Wilson Point or former residents.